 Food is also that particular adhesive that brings together those aforementioned parties, soothing over hurts and helping forge promising bonds for the days to come.

 Observing the way my mother has hosted parties over the years vis-à-vis the way hosted by others, I’ve realised the key to a chilled out party is pre-planning the food.
 Maa is a whiz at planning a menu that can be prepped a day or two ahead and the actual cooking done in a jiffy such that you are plating out hot food!

 While I get down to learning and then sharing a few of such recipes, here are some older recipes from the blog that would work perfectly to showcase the winter produce and your cooking skills!
 Just click on the delicacy and you will be taken to the recipe on the blog.

 The Marmalade Tea and Orange Ginger Tea showcasing the tang and freshness of oranges (much in season now!) are two hot drinks that work as perfect welcome drinks as your guests wander in from the chilly winds.

-For the mains, you can choose some wholesome food like the Spring Onion & Garlic Khichdi or Bengali Khichuri for the vegetarians, accompanied with some beautifully fresh Vegetable Chops.
+For the mains, you can choose some wholesome food like the Spring Onion & Garlic Khichdi or Bengali Khichuri for vegetarians, accompanied with hot Vegetable Chops.
 The non-vegetarians can satisfy their carnivorous appetite with some sizzling Chicken Souvlaki or Chatpata Chicken paired with store-bought pita.
 And no one is stopping you from slipping in a few of those vegetable chops.